-Not all companies have the steering and management resources to issue sufficiently reliable forecasts, over a relevant time horizon.
+• Not all companies have the steering committees and management resources to issue sufficiently reliable forecasts, over a relevant time horizon.
 In times of crisis, even the largest groups have been temporarily hampered in this exercise.
-This is even more so for smaller companies.
-The very first reforecasts are difficult to establish.
+This is the case even more so for smaller companies.

-^{10.} For example, within a given industry, business models based on subscription or remote service are more resilient to the particular Covid-19 crisis than those based on physical sales or reception service.
+^{10.} For example, within a given industry, business models based on subscription or remote services are more resilient to the particular Covid-19 crisis than those based on physical sales.
 It should be noted that a crisis of a different nature could have had other impacts for each company